-At My Second Home we specialise in providing very high quality short, medium and long -term accommodation for dogs (and a small number of cats), Daycare facilities, a Dog Park for owners and their dogs, Pet Taxi, Grooming, Training and Wellbeing.
-We also have our own on-site food and accessories shop.
+Our My Second Home resorts in DIP-2 and AlQuoz-4 specialise in providing very high quality short, medium, and long -term accommodation for dogs (and a small number of cats in DIP), Daycare facilities, Dog Parks for owners and their dogs, Pet Taxi services, Grooming, Training and Wellbeing.
+Each facility also has an on-site food and accessories shop.

 Choke, pinch or prong collars and any sort of chain, are not permitted.
 Harnesses are OK.